jcesarap/nixos-config/README.md

 * [x] Add packages through flakes
     * Research on Gemini said the flake.lock looks at the "commit" state of Nixpkgs repo, and which version packages were then... so no modification is needed.
     * Futher explanation, isolation and improvement will be naturally explored and done with time.
+* [ ] Move notes on public servant tests, from Docs to Dies Novas Archive
+* [ ] neofetch to .zshrc
+    * [ ] alias clear to include neofetch - so terminal remains consistent

 # ================================= TO ALIAS
 # Sync /etc/nixos/ files to ~/nixos-config